rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 Now, on to the rules that the compiler uses to figure out what lifetimes references have when there aren't explicit annotations.
-The first rule applies to input lifetimes, and the second two rules apply to output lifetimes.
+The first rule applies to input lifetimes, and the next two rules apply to output lifetimes.
 If the compiler gets to the end of the three rules and there are still references that it can't figure out lifetimes for, the compiler will stop with an error.